Scala Tutorials Part #1 - Getting Started with Scala

 This is followed by a

-If you are using an IDE (you should be), you can trace the entire call by holding ctrl+click on the method (Shortcuts differ with operating systems.
+If you are using an IDE, then you can trace the entire call by holding ctrl+click on the method (Shortcuts differ with operating systems.
 On the mac this is cmd+click).

-Python folks should find this syntax similar, and in fact to a programmer there is nothing to this except printing out a String to the console.
+Python folks should find this syntax similar, it simply prints out the given string to the console.